Gadolinium: Phosphors

 Gadolinium is used as a phosphor in medical imaging.
 It is contained in the phosphor layer of X-ray detectors, suspended in a polymer matrix.
 Terbium-doped gadolinium oxysulfide (Gd2O2S:Tb) at the phosphor layer converts the X-rays released from the source into light.
 This material emits green light at 540 nm because of the presence of Tb3+, which is very useful for enhancing the imaging quality.
 The energy conversion of Gd is up to 20%, which means that one fifth of the X-ray energy striking the phosphor layer can be converted into visible photons.
 Gadolinium oxyorthosilicate (Gd2SiO5, GSO; usually doped by 0.1–1.0% of Ce) is a single crystal that is used as a scintillator in medical imaging such as positron emission tomography, and for detecting neutrons.

-Gadolinium compounds are also used for making green phosphors for color TV tubes.
+Gadolinium compounds were also used for making green phosphors for color TV tubes.

 Gamma ray emitter

 Gadolinium-153 is produced in a nuclear reactor from elemental europium or enriched gadolinium targets.
 It has a half-life of 240±10 days and emits gamma radiation with strong peaks at 41 keV and 102 keV.
 It is used in many quality-assurance applications, such as line sources and calibration phantoms, to ensure that nuclear-medicine imaging systems operate correctly and produce useful images of radioisotope distribution inside the patient.
 It is also used as a gamma-ray source in X-ray absorption measurements and in bone density gauges for osteoporosis screening.